DuarteVDG/aw-project/views/README.md

-## Information about the views directory
+## Information about the `views` directory

-This directory contains all the app views.
+The `views` directory holds the app's views, as initially provided by the Professor.